metatab-packages/ffeic.gov-census-tract/README.md

 ## Caveats

-The 2017 file, as distributed by FFEIC, is broken: it includes a ZIP file with in the ZIP file, which Metapack cannot read.
+The 2017 file, as distributed by FFIEC, is broken: it includes a ZIP file with in the ZIP file, which Metapack cannot read.
 This file has been manually extracted and stored in the source package.